 Also, will your strategy benefit from tools?
 Will it increase productivity?
 If you think that a particular tool will help your business become efficient, get the tool.

 An editorial calendar can help you organize your content—from creating, publishing, and promoting content within a set period.
 Having an editorial calendar means that your team can coordinate the work and won’t miss deadlines.

 Managing internal links in a website is a complex and time-consuming task.
-If you need to take some load off your plate, grab Internal Link Juicer’s internal link manager plug-in today.
-Email us at firstname.lastname@example.org.
+If you need to take some load off your plate, Similar to content marketing, tools can also be used for internal linking.
+One of the tools that we highly suggest is Internal Link Juicer’s plug-in.
+Check out the features of the plug-in on our website.

 Combining internal linking with your effective content strategy is quite an easy task.
 You’d just have to create content that you can connect using internal links.
 Through internal linking, you can sort of “advertise” your other pages using links or even pictures!

 Remember, your content strategy can be tweaked according to what you think will be effective for your business.
 You can add other strategies or remove some if you believe they won’t be beneficial.
 But, one thing’s for sure, you’ll never go wrong when combining internal linking strategies and content marketing strategies.